Renault 18: Estate model

 By the late 1970s, European production of the Renault 12 was being gradually wound down, followed by the arrival of the estate versions of the Renault 18 on 1 March 1979.
 The R18 Estate ("Break" in French-speaking countries, Argentina, and some other markets) was only available in TL, LS, and TS model variations, except in Australia where all Australian-assembled Renault 18s, sedans and station wagons, were GTS.
 18i The station wagons provided comfortable seating for five, as well as featuring a folding rear bench seat that offered up to 65.5 cuft of cargo area with a 5.5 ft flat floor and this carrying capacity was assisted by variable rate rear coil springs with long travel shock absorbers.

 They were otherwise mechanically identical to their saloon counterparts.
 The estates were identical to the saloons in equipment, except that the TS estate additionally featured shock-absorbent bumpers, door mouldings, and front seat head restraints from the 18 GTL saloon.
 The estate proved almost as popular as the saloon.

 In Germany the Break was originally marketed as the "Variable", after the Type 2 facelift it became the "Combi".
 In the Netherlands, it was called the "Stationcar", while it was sold as the "Familiar" in Spain.
 In the United States, it was marketed as the "Sportswagon", later becoming the "Sportwagon" without the "s".

+In January 1983, the 18 Break also became available in a 4x4 version, which could be had with the 1.6 (Phase 2: 2.0 as well) petrol engine and the 2.1 diesel.
+It was mainly sold in European countries with mountainous and/or winter driving conditions that would benefit from four-wheel drive.

-U.S. market
+U.S. and Canadian market

 American Motors Corporation (AMC) had established several assembly and marketing agreements with Renault since the 1960s.
 A financial partnership in 1979 evolved into the French firm's holding a controlling (46 percent) stake in the smallest U.S. automaker.
 One aspect of AMC's strategy included marketing a larger-sized front-wheel-drive automobile.